jupyterhub/jupyterhub/docs/source/config-basics.md

 The default authentication and process spawning mechanisms can be replaced, and specific [authenticators](docs/source/authenticators-users-basics.md) and [spawners](docs/source/spawners-basics.md) can be set in the configuration file.
-This enables JupyterHub to be used in a variety of authentication methods or process control and deployment environments.
+This enables JupyterHub to be used with a variety of authentication methods or process control and deployment environments.
 [Some examples](docs/source/config-examples.md), meant as illustration, are:

 - Using GitHub OAuth instead of PAM with [OAuthenticator](https://github.com/jupyterhub/oauthenticator)